Pamela Wolfberg, Ph.D., Professor

 B.A., Kent State University (1979)

-Dr. Wolfberg is professor of special education and communication disorders in the area of Autism Spectrum Studies at SFSU.
-Her assigned responsibiliies are as faculty advisor for the university-wide Autism Spectrum Graduate Certificate program and related studies coordinated with credential and master's programs within the department.
-She concurrently serves on faculty of the Joint Doctoral program in special education with the University of California, Berkeley-SFSU.
+Dr. Wolfberg is professor in the Department of Special Education & Communicative Disorders where she coordinates the Autism Spectrum Graduate Certificate (University-wide) and advises in the Mild-Moderate program (within the Department).
+She concurrently serves as faculty advisor for the Joint Doctoral program in Special Education with the University of California, Berkeley-SFSU.
 Her primary teaching responsibilities include graduate seminars focused on autism theory, research and practice, atypical child development and special topics pertaining to contemporary issues in the field.

 Dr. Wolfberg's primary research interests center on the unique needs of individuals on the autism spectrum in the areas of socialization, play and imagination, and inclusion in peer culture.
 As originator of the Integrated Play Groups (IPG) model and founder of the Autism Institute on Peer Socialization and Play, she leads research, training and development efforts to establish inclusive peer socialization programs worldwide.
 She is further engaged in global outreach as a human rights advocate for the child’s right to social inclusion in play, recreation and cultural experiences.
 She is widely published and the recipient of several eminent awards for her scholarship, research, and service to the community.

 Project Common Ground: Preparing Highly Qualified Speech-Language Pathologists to Meet the Communication Needs of Children with Autism Spectrum Disorders in Diverse Settings (2011 - 2016) Personnel Preparation in Special Education, Early Intervention and Related Services, US Department of Education, OSERS (# H325K110326) - Co-director with Dr. Betty Yu, SFSU

 Integrated Play and Drama Groups for Children and Adolescents on the Autism Spectrum (2009-2012) Transcooperative Research, Alexander von Humboldt Foundation with the Flora Family and Mendelson Family Foundations - co-PI with Dr. Henri Julius, University of Rostock, Germany